NicoTerabyte/libasm/README.md

 I can use something called **mov** values or something to manipulate the memory

-syscall can be used to make the computer do some operations when called, prastically the kernel it has defined codes to work out.
+syscall can be used to make the computer do some operations when called, pratically the kernel it has defined codes to work out.

-What's mov used for?
-For registers I suppose
-What are specifically rax, rdi and rdx? are we with lea "variable"? manipulating the output strings?

 ## Ok torniamo un attimo alla speculazione in italiano va
 La cosa difficile è capire come sta manipolazione di registri ci permetta di fare quello che vogliamo.